 \section{Introduction}

-Markov chain Monte Carlo is a commonly used approach to evaluating expectations of the form $\theta:=\int_{\stany}f(x)\pi(\d x),$ where $\pi$ is an intractable probability measure, e.g. known up to a normalising constant.
-One simulates $\lancuch,$ an ergodic Markov chain on $\stany,$ evolving according to a transition kernel $P$ with stationary limiting distribution $\pi$ and, typically, takes ergodic average as an estimate of $\theta.$ The approach is justified by asymptotic Markov chain theory, see e.g. \cite{MeynTw, RobRos}.
-Metropolis algorithms and Gibbs samplers (to be described in Section~\ref{sec_setting_counter}) are among the most common MCMC algorithms, c.f. \cite{RoCa, Liu, RobRos}.
+Markov chain Monte Carlo (MCMC) is a commonly used approach to evaluating expectations of the form $\theta:=\int_{\stany}f(x)\pi(\dd x)$, where $\pi$ is an intractable probability measure, for example, known up to a normalizing constant.
+One simulates $\lancuch$, an ergodic Markov chain on $\stany$, evolving according to a transition kernel $P$ with stationary limiting distribution $\pi$ and, typically, takes ergodic average as an estimate of $\theta$.
+The approach is justified by asymptotic Markov chain theory (see, e.g.,~\cite{MeynTw,RobRos}).
+Metropolis algorithms and Gibbs samplers (to be described in Section~\ref{secsettingcounter}) are among the most common MCMC algorithms; cf. \mbox{\cite{RoCa,Liu,RobRos}}.

 The quality of an estimate produced by an MCMC algorithm depends on probabilistic properties of the underlying Markov chain.
 Designing an appropriate transition kernel $P$ that guarantees rapid convergence to stationarity and efficient simulation is often a challenging task, especially in high dimensions.
-For Metropolis algorithms there are various optimal scaling results \cite{RobertsGelmanGilks, RobRos_MALA, Bedard_aap, Bedard_beyond, AtchRobRos_MCMCMC, RobRos_scaling_2001, RobRos, Rosenthal_proposal} which provide ``prescriptions" of how to do this, though they typically depend on unknown characteristics of $\pi$.
+For Metropolis algorithms there are various optimal scaling results \cite {RobertsGelmanGilks,RobRosMALA,Bedardaap,Bedardbeyond,AtchRobRosMCMCMC,RobRosscaling2001,RobRos,Rosenthalproposal} which provide ``prescriptions'' of how to do this, though they typically depend on unknown characteristics of $\pi$.

-For random scan Gibbs samplers, a further design decision is choosing the selection probabilities (i.e., coordinate weightings) which will be used to select which coordinate to update next.
-These are usually chosen to be uniform, but some recent work \cite{LiuWongKong, Levine05a, Levine05b, Diaconis_StatSci, sylvia1, sylvia2} has suggested that non-uniform weightings may sometimes be preferable.
+For random scan Gibbs and Metropolis-within-Gibbs samplers, a further design decision is choosing the selection probabilities (i.e., coordinate weightings) which will be used to select which coordinate to update next.
+These are usually chosen to be uniform, but some recent work \cite {LiuWongKong,Levine05a,Levine05b,DiaconisStatSci,sylvia1,sylvia2} has suggested that nonuniform weightings may sometimes be preferable.